xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ### `mtz`

-- The maximum peak should appear berween -5s and 5s
+- The maximum peak should appear between -5s and 5s

 - the maximum amplitudes of PRFs in a 30–120 s window after the direct P are smaller than 30% of the maximum amplitudes of the direct P phases.